 one God, now and for ever.

-The sermon for this week will be available on the 'Sermons and talks'
+The reflection for this week will be available on the 'Sermons and talks'

 page of the website.

 'The doors of the house where the disciples had met were locked' (John 20.19)